blabla1337/skf-flask/skf/markdown/code_examples/asp/19-code_example--Enforce_Secure_Passwords--.md

 					/*
 					Also very important is the fact that you have to take into consideration that Password1! is a valid password according to password standards.
-This however is not the case since this password is included in almost every dictionary attack system.
+This however is not the case since this password is included in almost every dictionairy attack system.
 So we have to prevent the user from using these weak passwords, this we do by defining these bad passwords in a text file and compare the user's password with the bad passwords defined in the text file.
 					*/